Differences Between Guardianship and Power of Attorney

 Differences between Guardianship and Power of Attorney

-• One of the main differences between guardianship and power of attorney is the power of attorney is a private way to appoint a legal agent to take decisions on your behalf.
+• One of the main differences between guardianship and power of attorney is the power of attorney is a private way to appoint a legal agent to make decisions on your behalf.
 Moreover, the agent you appoint privately can make a decision now or in a case where you are mentally incapacitated.

 • Guardianship is assigned by the judge, which indicates you will need a competent guardianship lawyer to help you in the process.

 • As a power of attorney is not a court-based order, some decisions taken by the agent may be considered null and void.
-When the power of attorney is rejected, you will need to pursue legal guardianship of a minor, or an adult who isn’t able to make their major financial, or property related decisions.
+When the power of attorney is rejected, you will need to pursue legal guardianship of a minor, or an adult who isn’t able to make their major financial or property-related decisions.

-• Power of attorney is considered by some as an estate planning document.
+• Power of attorney is considered by some as an estate-planning document.

-• A legal guardian can make any major decisions regarding business dealings, finances and healthcare.
+• A legal guardian can make any major decisions regarding business dealings, finances, and healthcare.

 If you wish to get more information about guardianship or power of attorney or if you want to schedule a consultation with a skilled family lawyer, contact Dan Walker Law Office at (630) 920-8800.